jinlHe/PeFoMed/README.md

-# PeFoM-Med
+# PeFoMed
-The code for paper: PeFoM-Med: Parameter Efficient Fine-tuning on Multi-modal Large Language Models for Medical Visual Question Answering
+The code for paper: PeFoMed: Parameter Efficient Fine-tuning on Multi-modal Large Language Models for Medical Visual Question Answering